-On Tuesday, March 31, Governor Abbott extended the closure of Texas schools through Monday, May 4 in order to prevent further spread of the COVID-19 virus.
+On Friday, April 17, Governor Abbott extended the closure of Texas schools through the end of the 2019-20 school year in order to prevent further spread of the COVID-19 virus.
 This announcement aligns with President Trump's social distancing guidelines and the parameters set forth by the Centers for Disease Control and Prevention.

-In light of this mandate, Lubbock-Cooper ISD will remain closed until Monday, May 4.
-The reopening of LCISD schools will depend on the status of disease spread and possible executive orders for further extension of closure.
+In light of this mandate, Lubbock-Cooper ISD will remain closed through the end of the year.
 The Pirates Learn@Home initiative will remain in place to ensure students are receiving remote instruction over the coming weeks.
 Curbside meal pick-up will also remain in place three days per week at each LCISD campus as previously scheduled.

 We respect the protective measures enacted by President Trump, Governor Abbott, and our local leaders.
 The health and safety of our students, staff members, and their families is our foremost priority, and we will continue to work with local and state health and education agencies to ensure we are doing all that we can to protect our community.